 Additionally, Project Stewardship program participants enjoy our special seasonal celebrations that include an array of activities that are fun for all!

 Some of the outings our young people have embarked on together have been to Restoration Farm for a farm tour and medicinal herb walk; visits to Sweetbriar Nature Center to learn about animals who are there for rehabilitation and exploring the nature center & butterfly house; boat trips with Operation Splash for environmental beach cleanups of the South Shore Bays; marine life exploration and education with The WaterFront Center of Oyster Bay, art exhibits and nature walks at the Nassau County Museum of Art, museum activities related to Long Island geology, Native American archaeology and natural history at Garvies Point Museum and Preserve, several cultural arts outings sponsored by Long Island Traditions, and MORE!

 We are grateful to our community partners who work with us and invest in our youth.

 Sangha Education Center collaborates with various department at SUNY College at Old Westbury such as First Year Experience, Honors College, Psychology, Education, and Media & Communication for workshops, outings, and special events.
-In addition, college students from SUNY Old Westbury come on board as interns and volunteers, working with us in a variety of capacities (i.e., peer-mentors, assistant teachers, research assistants, blog writers, photographers, and more).
-Interns and volunteers participate in our orientation training and Collaborative & Proactive Solutions (CPS) basics training through our Community Support Group.
+In addition, college students from SUNY Old Westbury come on board as interns and volunteers, working with us in a variety of capacities (i.e., peer-mentors, assistant teachers, research assistants, blog writers, photographers, etc.).
+Interns and volunteers participate in our orientation training and Collaborative & Proactive Solutions (CPS) basics through our Community Support Group.

-If you would like to contribute towards a Project Stewardship scholarship, see our Scholarship page!
+If you would like to contribute towards a Project Stewardship scholarship, see our Sponsorship page!
 Feel free to donate a full or partial scholarship or more than one.
 You will be changing the life of a young person through your generosity!